Rockridge, Oakland, California: History

 Like many neighborhoods, Rockridge has had its ups and downs.
-Prior to the completion of Highway 24 in 1964, Miles Avenue and several other streets were laid out differently.
+Before the completion of Highway 24 in 1964, Miles Avenue and several other streets were laid out differently.
 Residents living in the area at the time, once known as "Little Italy" because of a large number of Italian immigrants, saw the decline of the neighborhood's human scale into the 1970s due to the separation of the neighborhood caused by the SR-24 freeway.
 In the mid to late 1970s, some storefronts on College Avenue were boarded up.
-However, due to the success of a number of new businesses, who together formed a "critical mass" of commercial attraction, the Rockridge commercial district began to thrive again.
+However, due to the success of a number of new businesses, which together formed a "critical mass" of commercial attraction, the Rockridge commercial district began to thrive again.

 Until the 1950s, electric trolley trains ran along College Avenue on what is now AC Transit bus routes 51A and 51B.
 Additionally, as late as 1957, the railroad tracks of the Sacramento Northern Railway ran along Shafter Avenue, crossed College Ave. near where the Rockridge BART station is now and ran along the corridor of what is now state Highway 13 (the portion after Ashby Ave.), through Montclair Village and over into Contra Costa County.
 Film footage of this route has been broadcast over local PBS TV station KQED in a 1990s documentary on the development of the East Bay.

 The Oakland firestorm of 1991 came within 1/2 mile of College Avenue, destroying a large part of the Upper Rockridge area east of Broadway.
 A memorial wall was created under the Rockridge BART station, located on College Avenue, following the fire.

 Commerce

 The main thoroughfare in Rockridge is College Avenue.
 The district is bounded by 51st Street on the southern end and Berkeley's Elmwood district on the northern end.
 The College Avenue strip running through Rockridge is home to more than 80 restaurants, cafes and upscale retail stores, including several bookstores specializing in used and rare books.
 Rockridge Market Hall, a collection of gourmet food establishments, is located there.

-Dreyer's Ice Cream maintains its international corporate headquarters in Rockridge on College Avenue, and operates its only retail ice cream parlor on the premises, where it offers visitors the opportunity to test new flavors and products.
+Dreyer's Ice Cream maintains its international corporate headquarters in Rockridge on College Avenue, and, until 2019, operated its only retail ice cream parlor on the premises.

 The Rockridge Branch of the Oakland Public Library is one of the most visited establishments in the neighborhood and is home to an extensive collection of children's books and audio/visual materials.

 Rockridge is often mentioned in tourist guidebooks on Oakland and the East Bay.